ibm-cloud-docs/containers/cs_app.md

 <br />

-## Managing rolling deployments
+## Managing rolling deployments to update your apps
 {: #app_rolling}

-You can manage the rollout of your changes in an automated and controlled fashion.
+You can manage the rollout of your app changes in an automated and controlled fashion for workloads with a pod template such as deployments.
 If your rollout isn't going according to plan, you can roll back your deployment to the previous revision.
 {:shortdesc}